 All students at Grand Valley are reviewed for scholarships at the time of admission.
 Additional scholarships are listed in our scholarship database.
 In addition to scholarships, all students who file the FAFSA will be reviewed for need-based grant eligibility.

-Students and their parents can sign the FAFSA electronically using a federal PIN.
-You can either request a PIN before you file or while you file online.
+Students and their parents can sign the FAFSA electronically using an FSA ID.
 Signing your FAFSA electronically is the fastest way for your information to be processed and sent to Grand Valley.

 On occasion our office will need additional information from you in order to process your FAFSA.
 The additional information we would ask for simply verifies the information you listed on your FAFSA form.
 The list below are the types of information we may request.
 Do not send us information unless we send you a request.
 This can cause confusion and delay your award notification.